-David L. Cohen is Executive Vice President of Comcast Corporation, a global media and technology company.
-David has a broad portfolio of responsibilities, including corporate communications, government and regulatory affairs, public affairs, corporate administration and community investment, and serves as senior counselor to the CEO.
+David L. Cohen is Executive Vice President of Comcast Corporation.
+David has a broad portfolio of responsibilities, including corporate communications, government and regulatory affairs, public affairs, legal affairs, corporate administration and community investment, and serves as senior counselor to the CEO.
 He also serves as Chief Diversity Officer for the company.
 Before assuming his role at Comcast in July of 2002, David served as a partner in and Chairman of Ballard Spahr Andrews & Ingersoll, LLP, one of the 100 largest law firms in the country.

 A native of New York, David graduated from Swarthmore College in 1977 with a B.A. and with a J.D. from the University of Pennsylvania Law School (summa cum laude) in 1981.
 From January 1992 to April 1997, David served as Chief of Staff to the Honorable Edward G. Rendell, the Mayor of the City of Philadelphia.
 As detailed in the book A Prayer for the City, written by Pulitzer Prize-winning author Buzz Bissinger, David played a critical coordinating role in significant budgetary and financial issues, in economic development activities, in collective bargaining negotiations, and in a wide variety of other policy and operational issues relating to the city.